OFN Welcomes Seven New Member CDFIs

 As summer quickly approaches, OFN’s membership continues to grow!
-Since our last update in March, we’re pleased to share that seven CDFIs have joined our network.
+We’re pleased to share that seven CDFIs have joined our network.

 We welcome the following CDFIs: